Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Where do stars explode in the ISM? -- The general picture

-In this case, one would require larger wind luminosity (e.g. increasing $\dot{M}_{w,-6}>10$ and $v_{w,3}>4$) than the adiabatic case to produce our observed cavity, assuming same cloud density and driving age.

-The relevant takeaway, regardless of the specific feedback history or mechanism, is that the WR is in a cavity that was only revealed at higher resolution.
-Had the WR exploded in the future directly in the dense gas in the absence of a cavity, the thermal energy of the blast wave would have been efficiently radiated away on 6--12 pc scales (Eq \ref{eq:Rc}), limiting the spatial extent of its impact.
+This cavity around the WR, which could have easily been produced by either pre-SN or prior-SN feedback, will have a significant impact on its future SN explosion.
+In the absence of a cavity, the thermal energy of the WR SN blast wave would have been efficiently radiated away on 6--12 pc scales (Eq \ref{eq:Rc}), limiting the spatial extent of its impact.
 In the case of explosion inside a cavity, where we assume the gas density is now quite low ($\lesssim$10$^{-2}$ cm$^{-3}$), the cooling radius is about 150 pc, which means the blast wave will easily retain its total energy until it impacts the surrounding cloud material.
+Interaction of the blastwave with the surrounding swept-up ISM could also trigger massive star-formation in the future, similar to the WR itself\citep[e.g.][]{Cosentino2022}.

+The analysis in Figure \ref{fig:zoomin} further highlights the need for mapping the cold, dense ISM in these galaxies at pc-scale resolution in order to unveil the true non-detection fraction of dense gas around future SNe, and the distribution of high and low-density channels of ambient gas around massive stars through which their future SN blast-waves will eventually evolve.
 Such small-scale substructures could also be pervading other peaks of gas density seen in Figure \ref{fig:maps} where massive WRs and RSGs are coincident, but smeared out by our 12\arcsec resolution.
-This further highlights the need for mapping the cold, dense ISM in these galaxies at pc-scale resolution in order to unveil the true distribution of high and low-density channels of ambient gas around massive stars through which their future SN blast-waves will eventually evolve.